 What do I look for in an Equity Crowdfunding Investment?

-Now that we’ve had some insight into the potential of these investments, it’s important to conduct research before you invest into these companies.
-I would subscribe to publications like Kingscrowd, which I have found to be very helpful, and supplements my research seen below below as information is not readily available.
+Now that we’ve had some insight into the potential of these investments from our previous article: “Equity Crowdfunding 101”, it’s important to conduct research before you invest into these companies.
+I would subscribe to publications like Kingscrowd, which I have found very helpful, and supplements my research seen below below as information remains unavailable.

 Also, not all the criteria below are available readily, so I would focus on the information I can accumulate.
 From my standpoint, it is not necessary to fulfill all the criteria or check-boxes.